 Slow progress and low attainment do not necessarily mean that a child has a SEN and therefore does not automatically lead to a student being recorded as having SEN. Through effective liaison with primary schools, we ensure that students with a SEN are identified at the point of transfer.
-In accordance with the Revised Code of Practice 2014, and the Academy Special Educational Needs Policy, we recognise that children have special educational needs if they have a "learning difficulty which calls for special educational provision" to be made for them.
+In accordance with the Revised SEN Code of Practice 2015; SEND and Alternative Provision Improvement Plan 2023, and the Academy's Special Educational Needs Policy, we recognise that children have special educational needs if they have a "learning difficulty which calls for special educational provision" to be made for them.

-For all students on the Special Educational Needs and Disability register, a planning meeting is arranged during the first few weeks in the Academy, to ensure that appropriate support is organised, and targets can be agreed with parents/carers.
+For all students with an Educational Health Care Plan and some additional 'K' students on the SEND register, a planning meeting is arranged during the first few weeks in the Academy, to ensure that appropriate support is organised, and targets can be agreed with parents/carers.

-Mossbourne also has systems to identify and provide appropriate support for students who may present with Special Educational Needs during their time at the Academy.
+Mossbourne Victoria Park Academy also has systems to identify and provide appropriate support for students who may present with Special Educational Needs during their time at the Academy.
 The Academy will seek to identify students making less than expected progress, given their age and individual circumstances.
 The first response to this will be high quality teaching targeted at their area of weakness.
 Where progress continues to be less than expected, further consideration will be given to determine whether the child has a SEN and/or which interventions may be beneficial.